 FSA Account Access

-- Online: Log in to the BRIWEB portal: https://participant.briweb.com/login for everything you need to manage your account.
+- Online: Log in to the BRi portal: https://participant.briweb.com/login to manage account.

 Helpful FSA Tips

-- Review Eligibility Before Purchase - Review the list of eligible expenses here or contact BRI customer service team
+- Review Eligibility Before Purchase - Review the list of eligible expenses or contact BRi customer service team.

-- Keep Your Receipt - Make sure you get an itemized receipt for any service or procedure you might submit for reimbursement.
+- Keep Your Receipt - Be sure to get an itemized receipt for any service or procedure to submit for reimbursement.

-- Submit the Proper Documentation - This includes: date of the expense incurred not paid, the name of service provider, the description, and the cost of service.
+- Submit the Proper Documentation - Include the date of the expense incurred not paid, the name of service provider, the description of expense, and the cost of service.
 Some expenses require a Letter of Medical Necessity (LMN).
-Check with BRI for what is required.
+Check with BRi for what is required.

 Make FSA-Eligible Purchases with Ease

-BRI has partnered with FSAstore to provide you with convenient access to FSA eligible items.
+BRi has partnered with FSAstore.com to provide convenient access to FSA eligible items.

-- Use your Beniversal Card at check out.
-Doing so provides quick access to FSA funds without any receipts to submit.
+- Use the Beniversal Card at check out for quick access to FSA funds and no receipts to submit.

-Step-by-step walkthrough for both the Website and the mobile App on how to submit claim reimbursement requests.
+Step-by-step directions for both the website and the mobile app on how to submit claim reimbursement requests.

-Step-by-step walkthrough for both the Website and mobile App on how to submit requested documentation.
+Step-by-step directions for both the website and mobile app on how to submit requested documentation.

-Step-by step walkthrough to setup direct deposit.
-Mailed checks extend the time it takes for participants to receive their reimbursements; this is a quick and easy way to ensure the check is not lost in the mail and is sent timely.
+Step-by-step directions to setup direct deposit.
+Mailed reimbursement checks extend the time it takes to receive payment.
+Direct deposit is a quick and easy way to ensure timely reimbursement and without the worry of a check lost in the mail.

-There are three (3) different ways for a participant to check their remaining balance for their plans.
+There are three (3) different ways to check the balance for FSA plans.

-There are a few different reasons your FSA debit card was declined.
+There are a few different reasons the FSA card was declined.

-- Some or all of your purchase items are not FSA-eligible (check what’s eligible)
+- Some or all of purchase items are not FSA-eligible (see what is eligible).

-- The purchase amount exceeded your available balance (log in to check your balance).
+- The purchase amount exceeded the available balance (log in to check balance).

-- If the plan year has ended or your account has been suspended.
-Log into your FSA dashboard to review your plan details or any actions that need your attention.
+- If the plan year has ended or the account has been suspended.